phil2211/HealthBooker/README.md

    - Ensure database user has proper permissions

 3. **Email not sending**
+   - **Sandbox mode**: Verify all email addresses in SES Console
+   - **Production mode**: Ensure domain is verified and production access is granted
-   - Check SMTP credentials
+   - Check IAM permissions for SES (ses:SendEmail, ses:SendRawEmail)
+   - Verify FROM_EMAIL is a verified identity
-   - Verify email service configuration
+   - Check AWS region configuration matches SES region
-   - Check LocalStack logs for SES errors
+   - Check LocalStack logs for SES errors (local development)
+   - Monitor SES sending statistics in AWS Console

 4. **Frontend not connecting to API**
    - Verify `VITE_API_URL` in frontend/.env.local